praveenss2806/praveenss2806/README.md

 I’m an **AI & engineering enthusiast** who enjoys building exciting stuff

-Always learning, always building, and **open to collaborating** on interesting ideas.
+Explorer of ideas, seeker of cool projects, and **open to collaborating** on interesting ideas.